Skip to content

 Even this small advantage is often quickly lost, warns Montz.
 The reason: lack of shopping discipline.
 The supposedly saved money is often immediately spent on additional purchases prompted by the app.

-“In the end, led by supermarket apps, you end up spending more money than originally planned,” Montz continues.
-Discount promotions and coupon notifications not only draw more attention to certain products but also lead to more unplanned expenses.
+“In the end, you end up spending more money than originally planned, enticed by the supermarket apps,” Montz continues.
+Discount promotions and coupon notices not only draw more attention to certain products but also lead to more unplanned expenses.

 Instead of genuine savings tools, most discount apps turn out to be effective marketing instruments for retailers.
 The psychological effect of small savings motivates larger or additional purchases–resulting in more money being spent by the end of the shopping trip.